How To Scan a QR Code on an iPhone & iPad

 Apps

-Instantly find an application in the App Store
+Direct users to an application in the App Store.

 • business-page-icon